Amertz08/Robot/CONTRIBUTING.md

 ## Issues

 All issues should be documented, tagged, and assigned.
+They should have clearly stated requirements and be a finite work product.

 ## Branches